JSChronicles/opsfoundry/docs/anvil/provider-profiles.md

 workflow YAML.
 They live in `~/.anvil/config.toml`; set `ANVIL_CONFIG` to use a different file.

+Profiles are optional.
+Cloudflare, Datadog, GitHub, GitLab, and PagerDuty use this shared profile file.
+AWS uses boto3 profiles or its normal credential chain, Azure uses explicit service-principal settings or `DefaultAzureCredential`, and GCP uses a credentials file or application-default credentials.

 Profiles are namespaced by provider and profile name:

 ```toml